Nine Energy Service Inc. (NINE) Shares Up Despite Recent Market Volatility

 Goldman gave a rating of “Neutral” to NINE, setting the target price at $1.25 in the report published on March 27th of the previous year.

-During the last 5 trading sessions, NINE fell by -0.36%, which changed the moving average for the period of 200-days by +35.29% in comparison to the 20-day moving average, which settled at $7.35.
-In addition, Nine Energy Service Inc. saw -62.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NINE rose by +9.48%, which changed the moving average for the period of 200-days by +71.84% in comparison to the 20-day moving average, which settled at $6.43.
+In addition, Nine Energy Service Inc. saw -62.97% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading